samspriggs94/Znake/README.md

-# snake
-Snake - The Game
+# Znake - The Game
+🐍
+Welcome to Znake - The Game.
+A classic game brought to life with Python and best practices.

-# This repo
+## This Repo
+🛠️
-While not the most technically impressive repository, this is a small demo of good developer principles and practises.
+While the game itself is a fun demo, this repository also showcases some important developer practices and principles.
+Here’s what I’ve included:

-I have:
-- Raised PRs into the main branch, and have a clean commit history.
+- Version Control: Clean commit history with PRs raised into the main branch.
-- Added unit tests.
-- Added a linter and CI pipeline.
-- Added a deployment workflow.

-On top of this, there is a playable game of snake.
-Please enjoy :)
+- Unit Testing: Comprehensive unit tests to ensure everything works smoothly.

+- Linter: Integrated code quality checks to keep the code clean and readable.

+- CI/CD Pipeline: Automated Continuous Integration and Deployment workflows for seamless development.

+Not only does this repo showcase solid software development principles, but there’s also a playable Snake game here to enjoy. 🎮

+## Setting Up the Project Locally
+⚙
+If you want to run the game locally, simply run the python executable found within the latest version of the game.
+It's that easy!